 When you leave the safety of the hospital ward, there will no doubt be a feeling of relief maybe mixed with a little fear.

+Don’t panic, you are not alone.
+You will be supported by your community stroke team every step of the way.
 These are health professionals who are experts in after stroke care including: community stroke nurses, physiotherapists, speech and language therapists, occupational therapists, dietitians and psychologists.
 They are there to assess your loved one’s needs, set goals and provide continued specialist care in the community.

+The road to recoveryStroke rehabilitation will start in hospital and continue when you are out in the community, either in your home or in a local clinic or GP surgery.
+Many people can make an excellent recovery from a stroke and regain mobility, skills and independence.
 Your community stroke team will help with this process, support with exercises to improve function and offer practical adaptations to make getting around, eating and living at home that little bit more manageable.

-The sudden nature of a stroke can leave your loved one frustrated and depressed.
+The challenges of careThe sudden nature of a stroke can leave your loved one frustrated and depressed.

 The change in abilities and family dynamics can be challenging for everyone.

+Research shows that many families struggle, especially in the first twelve weeks after discharge.
+Support is essential to protect each and every carer’s health and wellbeing, so that they are able to continue the vital role of caring.
+It’s essential to have rest and respite.
 Your social worker should perform a carer’s assessment to check your needs.
 Don’t feel guilty, the stress of caring can affect your physical and mental health.
 With some time out, you can maintain your own wellbeing and return home to your loved one with your energy and enthusiasm restored.